fabric-testbed/fabric-prometheus/README.md

 ## Docker Volumes
-The directory structure of this repository includes several directories that will be mapped as Docker volumes.
+The system includes several directories that will be mapped as Docker volumes.
+The repo directory `example_volumes` contains these directories and base configuration files.
+See below on which files need editing.
 The Prometheus container binds 2 volumes:
 * `prometheus/config` Contains the configuration file `prometheus_config.yml`.
 You will need to edit this file.
 * `prometheus/data` Contains the database and supporting data files that will be created by Prometheus.